**Important Disclaimer:** *This information is for educational purposes only and does not constitute marketing of any specific Medicare plan. Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options. This material is n

 Medicare doesn't typically cover:

 With Original Medicare, you can see any Medicare-enrolled mental health provider.
-With Medicare Advantage, you may need to stay within the plan's network.
+With Medicare Advantage, you may need to stay within the plan's network — always verify before scheduling.

 **Crisis Resources**

 Mental health is just as important as physical health, and Medicare is designed to support both.
-If you're struggling with mental health issues, don't hesitate to seek help.
-Your Medicare benefits are there to support your path to better mental wellness.
+Between Part B outpatient coverage, Part A inpatient care, Part D prescription protection, and the now-permanent telehealth expansion, Medicare's mental health benefits are more accessible than many people realize.
+If you're struggling with mental health issues, don't hesitate to seek help — your Medicare benefits are there to support your path to better mental wellness.

 **Need Additional Help?**